This website uses cookies to ensure you get the best experience on our website. Find out more.

 Can I Get A No Standing Charge Tariff?

 When switching providers you may come across the term 'electricity daily standing charge'.
-These charges are applied regardless of the amount of electricity you use, or some providers offer a no-standing charge tariff.
-Recently, we have not seen any suppliers offer a tariff with no standing charge but that doesn’t mean we won’t see them again in the future.
+These charges are applied regardless of the amount of electricity you use, however some providers offer a no-standing charge tariff.
+While these no-standing charge tariffs are not always available, as of December 2024, we are seeing some suppliers have begun offering them again - this is good news for some businesses who find the standing charge comprises a large portion of their bill.

-Suppliers are currently charging anywhere between 25p right to 160p per day as a standing charge.
+Suppliers that do have standing charges are currently charging anywhere between 25p right to 160p per day as a standing charge.
 This can add a few hundred pounds to your annual bill and this can have an impact on a business.
+It is best to compare prices to see if a no standing charge tariff benefits your business' energy usage and save you money in the long run.

 Compare Tariffs